OctobearArmy/CS260/assignment7/README.txt

-Describe the way that you decide on hashing a value (this can be simple or complex based on how interesting you find the topic)
+Describe the way that you decide on hashing a value (this can be simple or complex based on how interesting you find the topic) to make the indicies as unique as possible I took the value of the characters and multipleid it by the index +1.
 An insert function that places the value at the appropriate location based on its hash value

 A contains function that returns whether the value is already in the hashtable